 6. Jerusalem Artichoke

-Much more potato-like in structure than artichoke, the Jerusalem artichoke, or sunchoke, has garnered regular press of late because they are absolutely delicious.
+Much more potato-like in structure than artichoke, the Jerusalem artichoke, or sunchoke, has garnered regular press of late because they are delicious.
 While not related to the artichoke, it does have a similar flavor, only with a tuber texture (when cooked).
 But, it matters not.
-They are delicious, and in the garden, they are prone to producing again and again, so prolifically that many consider them a pest plant, which saves the gardener the time and trouble of nursing along little seedlings each time they want to grow some sunchokes.
+They are delicious, and in the garden, they are prone to producing again and again, so prolifically that many consider them a pest plant, which saves the gardener the time and trouble of nursing along with little seedlings each time they want to grow some sunchokes.

-Often foraged as a wild plant along moving steams, the very vitamin-rich watercress can actually be cultivated at home, even indoors.
+Often foraged as a wild plant along moving steams, the very vitamin-rich watercress can be cultivated at home, even indoors.
 It’s a delicious green with a popping peppery flavor akin to mustard greens.
-The plants do work best in water that cycles constantly, such as a fountain or fish pond.
+The plants do work best in water that constantly cycles, such as a fountain or fish pond.
 However, for those willing to put in a little effort, watercress can be grown in pots as long as the water is changed every couple of days.
 As long as that happens, the greens can be enjoyed for a long time.

 8. Scarlet Runner Beans

 A leguminous plant is always a good addition to the garden.
 They are highly productive and often nitrogen-fixing, adding nutrients back to the soil as opposed to depleting it.
 Scarlet runner beans are a perennial, vining legume that can be eaten young as green beans or left to develop for dried beans.
 Despite being edible in more ways than one, they are unfortunately more often grown strictly as decorative plants, noted for their red and white flowers.
-They can grow for many years, extended up to 10 meters in a single season.
+They can grow for many years, extending up to 10 meters in a single season.

 Perennial plants are a great addition to gardens because they keep the soil and gardener active without requiring too much maintenance.

 - 12 Perennial Plants that Provide Lots of Food for Years to Come